-All data subject access requests should be immediately directed to the headteacher who should contact Judicium as DPO in order to assist with the request and what is required.
-There are limited timescales within which the School must respond to a request and any delay could result in failing to meet those timescales, which could lead to enforcement action by the Information Commissioner's Office (ICO) and/or legal action by the affected individual without delay and failure to do so may result in disciplinary action taken
+All data subject access requests should be immediately directed to the School Business Manager who should contact Judicium as DPO in order to assist with the request and what is required.
+There are limited timescales (set out below) within which the School must respond to a request and any delay could result in failing to meet those timescales, which could lead to enforcement action by the Information Commissioner's Office (ICO) and/or legal action by the affected individual.